wkhere/stackless/Doc/library/stdtypes.rst

 .. index:: pair: built-in; types

-The principal built-in types are numerics, sequences, mappings, files, classes, instances and exceptions.
+The principal built-in types are numerics, sequences, mappings, classes, instances and exceptions.

 Some operations are supported by several object types; in particular,